imprisonment

 Advanced Usage

-• Imprison (verb): To put someone into prison.
+• Imprison (verb): To put or keep someone in prison.

 • Imprisoned (adjective): Describing someone who is in prison.